-Our pest control experts need to reach every corner of your home during an extermination.
-Before your scheduled treatment, move all large furniture and appliances away from the wall and toward the center of the room.
-This will protect your furniture from the chemicals and help your pest control technician be as efficient as possible.
+Our pest control experts need to reach every corner of your home during an treatment.
+Before your scheduled service, move all large furniture and appliances away from the wall and toward the center of the room.
+This will protect your furniture from the treatment and help your pest control technician be as efficient as possible.

 Store Clothes and Bedding

 Ideally, all clothes, toys, and bedding should be wrapped in plastic wrap or stored in airtight plastic containers during a pest control treatment.
 We understand this isn’t always possible, however, so these items can also be stored in cabinets and drawers until the treatment is over.

 Before your treatment, deep clean your kitchen and bathrooms to rid these rooms of common pest incentives.
 Empty all trash cans, especially those that contain food scraps, and wipe down counters and kitchen floors to collect any leftover crumbs that might be attracting bugs at night.

 It’s never a good idea to leave appliances plugged in when liquid is present.
 Since our pest control experts will be spraying throughout your home, protect your electrical outlets by unplugging appliances and storing the smaller ones in cabinets and drawers.

 Our pest control treatments contain chemicals.
 Pack up all food in airtight containers, and place inside your refrigerator and pantry.
 This is especially important for food that’s often left out on counters, like fruit, vegetables, and bread.

 Get Your Kids and Pets Out of the House

 You can occupy the home several hours after the treatment is done, but during the extermination, make sure you and your family have a place to go.
 Your pest control technician will inform you how long it will take to cover all infected areas prior to starting the treatment.